tatsumoto-ren/tatsumoto-ren.github.io/blog/reading-books.md

 `crqt-ng` is what I use these days.
 It does a lot of things right.

-* It runs natively, without nasty technologies like Electron.
+* It runs natively, without nasty technologies like Electron, JavaScript, etc.
 * It can display furigana correctly.
 * You can set up Japanese fonts instead of Chinese fonts, which is important because Chinese kanji and Japanese kanji